 Vaccines are an important part of the preventative care program for your cat.

-At Albuquerque Cat Clinic we use ONLY non-adjuvanted vaccinations when vaccinating your cat.
+At Albuquerque Cat Clinic, we use ONLY non-adjuvanted vaccinations when vaccinating your cat.
 What does this mean for your cat?
 Adjuvants are irritating chemicals that are typically found in vaccinations.
 In recent years, questions have been raised about tumors in cats, called fibrosarcomas, that may have been induced by vaccination.
 These tumors are a very rare occurrence.
 The non-adjuvanted vaccinations we use are a little more expensive than the adjuvanted versions, but we strongly believe in providing only the best quality of care for our patients.
-If you are concerned about these risks, we urge you to visit www.aafponline.com and read the 2000 Vaccine Protocol Recommendations under Practice Guidelines.
+If you are concerned about these risks, we urge you to visit the AAFP website and read the current Vaccine Protocol Recommendations under Practice Guidelines.
 We will work hard with you to develop a vaccine program for your cat that provides the greatest opportunity for a long, healthy life.

 RCP stands for Rhinotracheitis (also known as herpes virus), Calici virus, and Panleukopenia (also known as distemper).
 The RCP vaccination protects your cat from upper respiratory infection and is recommended for all cats, even if they are indoor only.